International Admissions

 F-1 Advising Forms Center >

-Once your application has been submitted you will need to email our International Advisor with the following academic records officially translated to English:
+Once your application has been submitted you will need to email our International Advisor with the following academic records officially translated into English:

-- Official Academic Records: Records should include courses taken, grades received degrees/certificates earned.
+Records should include courses taken, grades received and degrees/certificates earned.
 International students who have attended a college or university outside the United States must provide official translated transcripts.
 Course-by-course professional evaluations of academic work are required for North Carolina Wesleyan to award academic credit.
 The course-by-course evaluation must be by an external evaluation service.
-An evaluation service commonly used is foreigntranscripts.com/index.html.
+NCWU will only accept evaluations from World Education Services (WES).

 Tuition: $34,936